 Carbon Dioxide in Water

-Carbon Dioxide (CO2) is a colorless, odorless, noncombustible gas constituting about .04% of normal air.
+Carbon Dioxide in Water (CO2) is a colorless, odorless, noncombustible gas constituting about .04% of normal air.
 Carbon dioxide dissolves in water and slowly reacts with water to produce carbonic acid.

 Carbon dioxide is highly soluble in water.
-The source of free carbon dioxide in water is seldom that from the air phase because CO2 is a product of aerobic and anaerobic decomposition of organic matter and it is intimately bound in the complex carbonate equilibria (see bicarbonates and carbonates).
+The source of free CO2 in water is seldom that from the air phase because CO2 is a product of aerobic and anaerobic decomposition of organic matter and it is intimately bound in the complex carbonate equilibria (see bicarbonates and carbonates).

-The dissolved carbon dioxide reacts with water to form carbonic acid.
+The dissolved CO2 reacts with water to form carbonic acid.
 Carbonic acid can be toxic even at pH values that are not in themselves harmful.
 Hence, pH is not a reliable index of dangerous CO2 pollution.

 Free carbon dioxide in domestic water is of no significance because it appears to have no direct physiological effect.